AhmedNassar7/Smart-Campus/README.md

 # University Management System

-A comprehensive Java-based database system for managing university operations, including functionalities for inserting, deleting, searching, and sorting data within entities like students, instructors, courses, and departments.
+A comprehensive Java-based university management system designed for managing university operations, including functionalities for inserting, deleting, searching, and sorting data within entities like students, instructors, courses, and departments.

 This project leverages **Object-Oriented Programming (OOP)** principles, **SQL** for database management, and **Java Swing** for the graphical user interface.
 It was developed using **NetBeans**.